AngelosFikias0/AngelosFikias0/README.md

   - Description: A calculator app written in CSS, HTML, and JavaScript.

 - **[Calculator_App2.0](https://github.com/AngelosFikias0/Calculator_App2.0)**
-  - Description: Improved version of a calculator app written in CSS, HTML, and JavaScript.
+  - Description: A different implementation of a calculator app written in CSS, HTML, and JavaScript.

 ### Let's Connect and Collaborate! 🤝